Two Mayan weaving techniques

 Weaving shuttle

-A shuttle, the same tool like the one used for weaving fishing nets around the world.
-Compared to a fishing net, the way the threads are woven on a hammock differs in it’s complexity.
-This unique pattern is what makes mayan fisherman hammocks, the first worldwide, so comfortable.
-A real art, the same as the one used in the neighbor region of Yucatan.
-A repetitive but complex pattern which takes years to master and make of those net hammocks and hanging-chairs a perfect furniture for daily use.
+A shuttle, the same tool as the one used for weaving fishing nets around the world.
+Compared to a fishing net, the way the threads are woven on a hammock differs in its complexity.
+This unique pattern is what makes Mayan fisherman hammocks, the first worldwide, so comfortable.
+A real art, the same as the one used in the neighbor region of Yucatán.
+A repetitive but complex pattern which takes years to master and make of those net hammocks and hanging-chairs, perfect furniture for daily use.

 Bike-machine

-Did we already told you that innovation is part of the process of fabrication of our Fisherman’s hammocks and chairs?
-Then we have to tell you about the innovative bike-machine our partner Alfonso is using to gather the thin cotton threads into a soft and strong string.
+Did we already tell you that innovation is part of the process of fabrication of our Fisherman’s hammocks and chairs?
+Our partner Alfonson is using an innovative bike-machine to gather the thin cotton threads into a soft and strong string.
 A demonstration that innovation doesn’t always require billions and can come from anywhere.
-This machine makes it possible to “produce green” with something as simple as an old bike!
-A artisanal process that gives also part of its incomparable softness to our net hammocks and hanging-chairs.
+This machine makes it possible to produce ecologically with no external source of energy, just human power and half of an old bike!
+An artisanal process that also gives part of its incomparable softness to our net hammocks and hanging-chairs.

 Tradition meets innovation

 Traditions are treasures that evolve and get improved within time.
-Even so many movements remain the same for ages, clever innovations are also part of the fabrication process!
-Lot was improved over time, from the material used, originally vegetable fibers like hemp fibre, to the techniques involved to make it a soft and comfortable end product in cotton.
-That is probably what makes mayan hammock to be renowned among the best in the world, even over time.
-On the videos bellow, we offer you an insight in part of the actual fabrication process of our mayan fabric and net hammocks.
+Even so, many movements remain the same for ages, clever innovations are also part of the fabrication process!
+Most technics were improved over time, from the material used, originally vegetable fibers like hemp fiber, to the techniques involved to make it a soft and comfortable end product in cotton, wool and “sedalina”.
+That is probably what makes Mayan hammock to be renowned among the best in the world, even over time.
+In the videos bellow, we offer you an insight in part of the actual fabrication process of our Mayan fabric and net hammocks.

 Unity in variety